mesoud5/alx_database/README.md

-in this repo we will do some SQL AND DATABASE concepts
+this is repo for some SQL projects